 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 A severe and sometimes fatal type of anemia has happened.
 Call your doctor right away if you have pale skin or feel very tired or weak.

 - Tell your doctor or dentist that you take temozolomide before you receive any medical or dental care, emergency care, or surgery.

 - Lab tests may be performed while you use temozolomide.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use temozolomide with caution in the ELDERLY; they may be more sensitive to its effects.

 - Men who take temozolomide should always use a condom when having sex with a woman who is pregnant or may become pregnant.
 Do this for as long as you take temozolomide.

 - PREGNANCY and BREAST-FEEDING: Temozolomide may cause harm to the fetus.
 Do not become pregnant while you are using it.
 Use an effective form of birth control while you are taking temozolomide.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using temozolomide while you are pregnant.
-It is not known if temozolomide is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking temozolomide.